a-p-jo/XOTP/README.md

 ### How it Works
 A simplification of the tasks carried out by XOPT is :

-1. XOPT determines the size of the file in bytes given to encrypt, by calling `ftell()` after moving to the end of the file.
+1. XOTP determines the size of the file in bytes given to encrypt, by calling `ftell()` after moving to the end of the file.

 2. The entire file is buffered in memory in an array of bytes (`unint8_t`).
 This type of array allows access to each byte and buffering makes it much faster than querying from disk byte-by-byte.